 The average starting salary for female bachelor-level graduates in Western Australia is $56,100.
 In comparison, their male counterparts start on an average salary of $58,000.
 Female graduates in Perth are likely to start on $3,000 more than the national average of $53,000.
 The average salary for male graduates in Western Australia is $3,000 less than the national average.

 Graduate jobs applications in Perth tend to follow the usual cycle of opening for applications in March/ April, however, a small number of employers recruit throughout the year.
 Be prepared to get your application in early because the WA O-week and campus year usually kick off a week or two before eastern states.
 Some employers looking to hire in Perth can close their applications earlier than expected.
-Register for job alerts to make sure you don’t miss out!

 The most sought-after employers in Perth include: